Isofteer/Isofteer/README.md

 # Hi there! 👋

-I'm [Your Name], a dynamic and driven IT professional with a passion for creating seamless web experiences. 🚀
+I'm Anthony rono, a dynamic and driven IT professional with a passion for creating seamless web experiences. 🚀

 ## About Me

-📅 **Date of Birth:** 14/12/1992
 🌍 **Nationality:** Kenya
 📱 **Mobile:** 0700098931
 📧 **Email:** isofteer@gmail.com